folbricht/routedns/doc/configuration.md

 ]
 ```

-Response blocklist that is cached on local disk for faster startup
+Response blocklist that is cached on local disk for faster startup.
+By default, logs will contain the source (in this case the URL) of a match, but different name can be specified with `name`.

 ```toml
 [groups.cloudflare-blocklist]